GrigLars/command_line_fu/README.md

-	useradd - create a user, but not set any passwords or home directories: good for scripts (useradd -D adds defaults) useredl - delete user (userdel -f is a complete purge of home directory, mail spool, etc)
+	useradd - create a user, but not set any passwords or home directories: good for scripts (useradd -D adds defaults) userdel - delete user (userdel -f is a complete purge of home directory, mail spool, etc)

 	adduser - The interactive shell